 The project will consider East Germany, Poland, Hungary, Czechoslovakia, Romania, Bulgaria (members of the Council for Mutual Economic Assistance – CMEA or Comecon) and Yugoslavia.
 Soviet views and policies will also feature in the analysis as key factors affecting national debates.

 The project intertwines international and economic history approaches to provide a dynamic portrait of the Socialist élites’ paradigms, goals, and constraints in envisioning interdependence with Western Europe and cooperation with the EC.
-In order to map the debate within each European socialist country, our focus will be not only on the ruling party but also on state apparatus (competent ministries), central bankers, managers of foreign trade organisations, and experts and academics.
+In order to map the debate within each European socialist country, our focus will be not only on the ruling party, but also on state apparatus, central and investment banks, foreign trade organisations, and academia.
 Our research will thus rely on a variety of primary sources originated by these actors.

 PanEur1970s aims at linking the usually separate scholarships on Eastern and Western Europe and broadening the scope of integration historiography beyond the EC experience, bringing the outsiders’ perspective in.
 It will shed new light on the social, cultural and economic fabric of détente, as well as on the long-term paths of European integration and the antecedents to EU enlargement to Eastern Europe.